 Foods that can help improve your cholesterol

-The first step in lowering your cholesterol is reducing your dietary cholesterol in the first place.
-You can do this by:
+The first step in lowering your cholesterol is reducing your dietary cholesterol.

 - Eating less meat – Try meals that feature plant-based proteins, like beans, or “meaty” vegetables, like eggplant and mushrooms.
 If you do eat meat, try to stick to lean cuts with less fat (chuck, round or sirloin) or poultry (chicken and turkey).